 (c) determine the form and content of the land use scheme;

-(d) determine the scale and whether it should be available in an electronic media;
+(d) determine the scale of the land use scheme ;

-(e) determine any other relevant issue that will impact on the drafting and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and
+(e) determine any other relevant issue that will impact on the development and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and

-(f) confirm the manner in which the land use scheme shall inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land.
+(f) confirm the manner in which the land use scheme must inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land.

-(2) After the resolution is taken by the Council, the department responsible for spatial planning and land use management in the Municipality must develop the draft land use scheme in accordance with the provisions of the Act, provincial legislation and this Chapter.
+(3) After the resolution is taken by the Council, the land use scheme committee must develop the draft land use scheme in accordance with the provisions of the Act, provincial legislation and this Chapter.

 Council approval for publication of draft land use scheme

-(1) Upon completion of the draft land use scheme, the department responsible for development planning in the Municipality must submit it to the Council for approval as the draft land use scheme.
+(1) Upon completion of the draft land use scheme, the land use scheme committee must submit it to the Council for approval as the draft land use scheme.

-(2) The submission of the draft land use scheme to the Council must be accompanied by a written report from the department responsible for development planning in the Municipality and the report must at least –
+(2) The submission of the draft land use scheme to the Council must be accompanied by a written report from the land use scheme committee and the report must at least –

 (a) indicate the rationale in the approach to the drafting of the land use scheme;